nadia-eecs/mouse-bps-labeler/README.md

 ## Notes
+### Copying Files between s3 Buckets in Two Different Accounts Using `boto3`
+The following is summarized from this stackoverflow [thread](https://stackoverflow.com/questions/56380673/how-to-copy-files-between-s3-buckets-in-2-different-accounts-using-boto3).
+To copy between buckets that belong to different AWS accounts, you need touse a single set of credentials to have:
+ - `GetObject` permission on the source bucket
+ - `PutObject` permission on the destination bucket

+The `CopyObject()` command is sent to the destination allowing it to pull the object from the source.

+To be able to copy objects you need to use a set of credentials from the Destination account bucket that has permission to read from the Source account bucket.
+This will require the owner of the Source account bucket to modify the bucket policy to allow the Destination bucket to do this.
+The alternative is to manually download the files locally and reupload them separately to the destination bucket :frowning:.

 - [ ] [Setting up delegated access to AWS S3 bucket using IAM roles](https://docs.aws.amazon.com/IAM/latest/UserGuide/tutorial_cross-account-with-roles.html)
 Delegated Access to the AWS S3 bucket is important to enable teams to share resources/data one S3 bucket with users in different teams with different IAM roles.
 Set up cross-access account with AWS account, role type, and account ID to "Trust Relationship"
 - 1. Create a role in the "Production Account" as a JSON file with `Action` permissions for the resource (s3 bucket) in question.